spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

     }),
   );

-  // Sort by reverse datea, because ait's a blog
-  postsFrontMatter.sort((a, b) => (a.date < b.date ?
+  // Sort by reverse date, because it's a blog postsFrontMatter.sort((a, b) => (a.date < b.date ?
 1 : -1));

   res.writeHead(200, {